KarbonKitty/IncrementalSheep/docs/era-1-hunter-gatherer.md

 Tool makers, which can be invented somewhat later, and who will produce the tools necessary for advanced hunts as well as higher-level inventions.

 Basic shelters, that will slightly increase the amount of stuff that can be stored (or offer some other marginal benefit)?

+## Flow of the earliest part of the game

+The tribe starts with a green pastures "ancestral" structure (do we consider this to be the focal point of the tribe, moreso than the sheep?), and some food already in place.
+This gives the player a few seconds to take a look around, possibly read some instructions in later builds.
+After that, enough food for a first sheep is gathered; this sheep will be a food gatherer by default.
+Hunters are unlocked from the start - but not elders.
+Food gatherers will produce the folklore very slowly, but steadily, like food.
+Hunters will produce it in bursts, also like food.
+This will be frequently lost because of insufficient storage.
+Elders will be the first idea to be figured out - without them, the base folklore storage will not be enough to come up with anything else, even if it's visible.